MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

                 {
                     Console.WriteLine($"   - {accessory.Type}");
                 }

-                // Draw and annotate face
-                var r = face.FaceRectangle;

-                // Create an SKRect from the face rectangle data SKRect rect = new SKRect(r.Left, r.Top, r.Left + r.Width, r.Top + r.Height);
-                canvas.DrawRect(rect, rectPaint);

-                string annotation = $"Face number {faceCount}";
-                canvas.DrawText(annotation, r.Left, r.Top, SKTextAlign.Left, textFont, textPaint);
             }

-            // Save annotated image
+            // Annotate faces in the image
-            var outputFile = "detected_faces.jpg";
-            using (SKFileWStream output = new SKFileWStream(outputFile))
-            {
-                bitmap.Encode(output, SKEncodedImageFormat.Jpeg, 100);
+            AnnotateFaces(imageFile, detectedFaces);
         }

-            Console.WriteLine($" Results saved in {outputFile}\n");
    }
-   }
     ```

-1. Examine the code you added to the **DetectFaces** function.
-It analyzes an image file and detects any faces it contains, including attributes for head pose, blur, and the presence of mask.
-The details of each face are displayed, including a unique face identifier that is assigned to each face; and the location of the faces is indicated on the image using a bounding box.
+1. Examine the code you added to the **Main** function.
+It analyzes an image file and detects any faces it contains, including attributes for head pose, occlusion, and the presence of accessories such as glasses.
+Additionally, a function is called to annotate the original image with a bounding box for each detected face.
 1. Save your changes (*CTRL+S*) but keep the code editor open in case you need to fix any typo's.

 1. Resize the panes so you can see more of the console, then enter the following command to run the program with the argument *images/face1.jpg*: